 In this article Marco Deckers tells us why Pheinische Pilz-Zentrale is proud of their regionally produced mushrooms.

-When you enter the meeting room, you immediately notice a large aerial photograph of the company in Geldern.
+An aerial photograph of the company in Geldern is prominently displayed in the meeting room.
 In the middle of the photo is the house and the modest barn where the mushroom adventure of father Hans Deckers all started in the early 1970s.
 Marco Deckers, who forms the management board together with father Hans and brother Patrick, explains how the company gradually grew.
 ‘Until 1970 my father had a mixed farm.
 The government encouraged small farms in the region to start growing mushrooms.
 This led to each village having a few mushroom growers.
 These growers organised their sales jointly.
 That set-up ultimately resulted in our mushroom growing and sales organisation RPZ, which employs around 650 people.

 Sustainable production